Hyperparameter Tuning for finetuning Large Language Models

 Bayesian Optimization: This method uses a probabilistic model to predict the performance of different hyperparameters and selects the best ones based on the model's predictions.
 It is an efficient method that can handle large search spaces and is less computationally expensive than grid search.
 However, it requires more expertise to set up and may not always find the optimal hyperparameters.

-When finetuning large language models, several hyperparameters need to be tuned to achieve optimal performance.
+When finetuning LLMs, several hyperparameters need to be tuned to achieve optimal performance.
 Let's take a look at some of the hyperparameters and their configurations:

 -

-Base LLM model: The model list is a list of base models that you can finetune.
-You can choose multiple models, and the chosen models will be used for finetuning.
-In OpenAI, you have GPT-3 models ada, babbage, curie and davinc.
+LLM: There are many LLMs that you can finetune.
+In OpenAI, you have gpt-4o-mini and gpt-4o.
+In GCP Vertex AI, you have Gemini 1.5 Pro and Gemini 1.5 Flash.
 They come in different sizes and have different capabilities.
-For example, a small base model will perform on par with a large base model on simple tasks and cost less to train and run.
-A large base model will perform better than a small base model on complex tasks, but it will cost more to train and will be slower to run.
-In some cases, a small base model may be sufficient for your task, while in others, you may need a large base model.
+For example, a small LLM will perform on par with a large LLM on many tasks and cost less to train and run.
+A large LLM will perform better than a small LLM on complex tasks, but it will cost more to finetune and will be slower to run.
+In most of the cases, a small LLM may be sufficient for your task, while in others, you may need a large LLM.
+You can finetune multiple LLMs at once to find the best one for your task.

 -

-Batch Size Configuration: The batch size configuration is the list of batch sizes used for finetuning.
+Batch Size: The batch size is the number of samples processed in each batch.
 Larger batch sizes tend to work better for larger datasets.

 -

-Epoch Configuration: The epoch configuration is the list of epoch values used for finetuning.
-An epoch refers to one full cycle through the training dataset.
-Choosing a higher number of epochs can lead to better performance but will take longer to train.
-Sometimes, a lower number of epochs may be sufficient for your task.
+Epochs: The number of epochs is the number of times the entire dataset is passed through the model.
+Choosing a higher number of epochs can lead to better performance but will take longer to train and there is a risk of overfitting.
+Sometimes, a lower number of epochs may be sufficient for your task and better generalization.

 -

-Learning Rate Configuration: The learning rate configuration is the list of learning rates used for finetuning.
-The learning rate controls how much the model changes its parameters in response to the estimated error each time it updates them.
+Learning Rate: The learning rate controls how much the model changes its parameters in response to the estimated error each time it updates them.
 A higher learning rate can lead to faster training but may cause the model to overfit.
 A lower learning rate can lead to slower training but may help the model generalize better.

 -